 Priority will be given to projects and organizations that align with the Co-op’s mission to provide access to healthy, locally produced goods, ensure a thriving local economy, and create a knowledgeable community informed about choices that impact the economy, personal wellness, and the environment.

 Requests must be made via the Donation Request Form, which is available at the Co-op.

 It will take up to four weeks to process your request.
 You will be contacted by phone regarding the status of your donation within this time period.
 Donation requests made within one week prior to the event date will not be considered.
 Please remember that we receive a large number of donation requests and unfortunately it is impossible to fulfill every one.
 Thank you!

 The Chequamegon Food Co-op’s micro-loan program began in 2008 as a way for the cooperative business to invest its profits in the local food system.

 In an effort to support the local food system and increase the availability of local products, the Chequamegon Food Co-op offers micro-loans to qualified local food producers.
 The Co-op’s micro-loan program began in 2008 as a way for the cooperative business to invest its profits in the local food system.
 To date, micro-loans have helped fund packaging for drinkable yogurt from Springbrook Farm, a grain mill for Maple Hill Farm, a poultry processing trailer for Pasture Perfect Poultry, and plant stock for River Road Farm, among many other projects.
 Loans are capped at $5,000 and have up to a 3-year payback period.

 Proposals for the spring cycle are due by March 1 with funding decisions made by March 15.
 Proposals for the fall cycle are due by September 1 with funding decisions made by September 15.
 Download the micro-loan application.

-To learn more about the Chequamegon Food Co-op micro-loan program, please contact Meagan Van Beest, Marketing & Member Services Manager.
+To learn more about the Chequamegon Food Co-op micro-loan program, please contact Kiana Abel, Marketing & Member Services Manager.